 Short-term Care Quality

-In the final category, we gave this facility a grade of A+ for its short-term care score.
-This finished off a very impressive profile.
-In determining our short-term care scores, we analyze the facility's skilled nursing services, such as those performed by registered nurses, occupational therapists, physical therapists and other types of therapists.
-The objective is to formulate a scale for sizing up the rehabilitation services of various nursing homes.
+Switching gears to the next category, this nursing home also performed well in the short-term care category.
+In fact, we awarded it a grade of B+ for that area.
+This topped off a first-rate report card.
+In the category of short-term care, we try to assess indicators of a nursing home's rehabilitation services.
+We analyze a facility's skilled nursing services, such as those performed by registered nurses and various therapists.
 Fortunately, it appear that this nursing home has registered nurses on staff.
-Not every facility employs these types of nurses.
+Not all nursing homes employs these types of nurses.
 However, according to the data this nursing home provided, they do not appear to employ physical therapists.
-The last measure we looked at in this category is the percentage of patients who ultimately returned home from the facility.
-We found that 0 percent of this nursing home's residents returned home as opposed to remaining at the nursing home on a permanent basis.
+Lastly, we assessed the number of residents that eventually returned home from this nursing home.
+We found that 0 percent of this facility's residents were able to return home.

 Rating Over Time